spatiotemporal-data/spatiotemporal-data.github.io/posts/ts_conv.md

 # Time Series Convolution

-<p align="center"><span style="color:gray">A convolutional kernel approach for reinforcing the modeling of time series trends and interpreting temporal patterns, allowing one to leverage fast Fourier transform and learn sparse representation.</span></p>
+<p align="center"><span style="color:gray">A convolutional kernel approach for reinforcing the modeling of time series trends and interpreting temporal patterns, allowing one to leverage Fourier transforms and learn sparse representations.</span></p>

 <br>